-And therefore, fictional teenagers, who are meant to be relatable to real teenagers, sometimes have sex as well.
+Therefore, fictional teenagers, who are meant to be relatable to real teenagers, sometimes have sex as well.
 And just as there are teens in the world who do and who do not have sex, there are publishers who do and who do not publish books about teenage sex.
 Not only does this choice vary from publisher to publisher, it also varies from editor to editor, book to book, and from one depiction of the act itself to another (ie: suggested sex to more explicit description).

 Some books, like the last Twilight installment, BREAKING DAWN, fade out just as two characters are getting close to doing the hanky panky.
 Other books take a more subtle-yet-suggestive approach, like the close physical and intimate bond that the two main characters in SHIVER share.
-Other books go full-throttle.
+Other books go full-throttle edgy YA.
 Two that come to mind from the last few years: SWOON by Nina Malkin and THE DUFF by Kody Keplinger (a real life teen when she wrote and sold it).
 These last two titles feature pretty explicit scenes of sexual activity.

 So who is right and who is wrong about sex in YA?
 I don’t care, frankly.
 For every writer and every kind of sensibility, there is a publisher who will match your project in terms of sexual content.
 If you’ve got full-throttle sex in your book, I may not be able to sell it to Zondervan (a Christian imprint), but it might do well over at Simon Pulse.
-And for every kind of sex in YA — from no sex to lots of it — there are readers who will match themselves and their sensibilities to your book.
+And for every kind of sex in young adult fiction — from no sex to lots of it — there are readers who will match themselves and their sensibilities to your book.

 And yes, sometimes an editor will say, “Hey, we could be really cutting ourselves out of the school and library market if we leave this sex scene in,” but that decision lies between writer and editor, and has to do with both the integrity of the story and the publisher’s marketing expectations.
-Either way, I wouldn’t worry about that now, when you’re just writing your manuscript.
+Either way, I wouldn’t worry about the edgy YA aspect now, when you’re just writing your manuscript.

 Truth and authenticity are important in all children’s books, but in YA especially.
 No matter what you do, make sure it rings true to real life.
 The choice to include sex in your teen book is up to you.
-The choice to publish a book with teen sex is up to your potential editor.
+The decision to publish a book with teen sex is up to your potential editor.
 The choice to stock that book in bookstores and libraries and schools is up to the people involved in book buying for a business or institution.